JOUR 5206: Introduction to Investigative Journalism – 2025 Winter term Carleton School of Journalism and Communication

 Q: Must I interview a company representative?

 A: Certainly try.
 Failing an interview, a written statement will do.
 Failing that, just point out in the story the company neglected to respond to requests for an interview or comment.
-And then try to find what the company has said publicly in a news release, in a recorded interview that allows you so see or hear what was said, rather than relying on a quote in a media report that might be inaccurate.
-Or you could find out if a company executives testified before MPs studying the possible connection between inflation and rising prices for commodities such as food.
-Finally, you could also find explations in the management’s discussion and analysis.
+And then try to find what the company has said publicly in a news release, in a recorded interview, or a recording of an earnings discussion with investors and journalists posted on the company’s website.
+Or you could find out if a company executives testified before MPs or Senators studying the possible connection between inflation and rising prices for commodities such as food.
+Finally, you could also find detailed explanations in the management’s discussion and analysis, which is why you MUST start your analysis by reading key parts of this document.

 Q: Can I accept an emailed statement as one of the interviews?